vitusventure/5thSRD/docs/character/classes/barbarian.md

-description: Rules and information for the Barbarian class from the 5e SRD (System Reference Document).
+description: Rules and information for the Barbarian class from the 5th Edition (5e) SRD (System Reference Document).

 # Barbarian
 ## The Barbarian